 CIRCLES: Clinicians Improving the Rural COPD Landscape through Education in Self-care Goals

-The COPD Foundation is pleased to announce that in 2020 we are one of three organizations across the nation to be awarded a contract from the National Heart, Lung, and Blood Institute (NHLBI) as part of their Learn More Breathe Better campaign.
-Through this award, the Foundation team, led by Dr. Barbara Yawn and Kristen Willard, MS, will be working to improve the ability of rural health care professionals (HCPs) to help their patients engage in effective self-management using the COPD Pocket Consultant Guide (PCG) app.
-The Foundation will partner with Rural Medical Education Collaborative, experts in rural clinician education and engagement, on this project.
+The COPD Foundation was one of three organizations across the nation to be awarded a contract from the National Heart, Lung, and Blood Institute (NHLBI) as part of their 2020-21 Learn More Breathe Better campaign.
+Through this project, the Foundation team, led by Dr. Barbara Yawn and Kristen Willard, MS, is working to improve the ability of rural health care professionals (HCPs) to help their patients engage in effective self-management using the COPD Pocket Consultant Guide (PCG) app.
+The Foundation is partnering with Rural Medical Education Collaborative, experts in rural clinician education and engagement, on this project.

 More than 16 million Americans, including more than two million people who reside in rural and remote areas of the United States, live with COPD.
-Those living in rural and remote areas not only have higher rates of COPD than people residing in metropolitan areas, they also have a disproportionate amount of all COPD-related deaths, hospitalizations and emergency department visits.
+Millions more may be living with the disease but not yet diagnosed.
+Those living in rural and remote areas not only have higher rates of COPD than people residing in metropolitan areas, but also account for a disproportionate amount of all COPD-related deaths, hospitalizations, and emergency department visits.
 Additionally, people in rural communities often have completed less schooling and live with greater financial stress, which can lead to limited access to health care and COPD-related resources such as specialty care and pulmonary rehabilitation.

 Approximately 60 million Americans live in areas defined as rural and rates of COPD are significantly higher in these parts of the country (8.2%) compared to metropolitan areas (4.7%).
 Many factors contribute to this higher prevalence, including higher smoking rates and increased occupational exposures.
 In the U.S., 80% of people with COPD receive at least some of their care from primary care clinicians, with higher rates in rural and remote areas.
 Often that care is not optimal and rarely involves enhanced patient education or support, such as support and tools for self-management.